 According to research by the Harris Group, 72 percent of millennials prefer to spend their money on experiences rather than on material things.
 Not cars, houses, TV’s and watches, but festivals, events, travelling and living the full life.
 The share of consumer spending on live experiences relative to the total American consumer spending, increased with 70 percent.
 Also in the UK, consumer spending is now accelerating away from retail, and is rising on recreation and culture and communication.

-Consumer spending in the UK on retail in percentage.
+Consumer spending in the UK on retainsumer spending in the UK on retail in percentage.
 Source: ONS, Retail Economics analysis

 Impact for Companies: Go Omnichannel or Go Home